What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

-Since I have been to Rome many times and even lived there, I have had plenty of chances to explore the most famous attractions and to even dig in a bit deeper to find those that are only known to locals.
-I thought I’d share them with you, so that you can get to see a side of Rome not many foreigners get to experience.
+Since I have been to Rome many times (I literally got back from yet another trip there) and even lived there, I have had plenty of chances to explore not only the most famous attractions, but to even dig in a bit deeper to find Rome hidden gems: Rome secret places that are only known to locals.

 Basilica di San Clemente